 It’s time to put my cards on the table.

 This article only scratches the surface of how to write a powerful Act Two ending.

-If you’d like to learn more, check out my comprehensive writing guide, Trough of Hell: How to Conclude Act Two with Maximum Impact.
+If you’d like to learn more, check out my comprehensive writing guide, Trough of Hell: How to Wrap Up the Middle of Your Story with Maximum Impact.